How To Check Your Oil Levels

 Oil is essential in your vehicle for lubricating moving engine parts.
-It’s a good idea to check the level at least once a month.
+It’s a good idea to check it every other month.
+Here’s a tutorial on how to check your oil.

-Later, there will be another blog on different kinds and other information on oil.
-For now, here is a quick, simple guide to checking your oil levels.
 If your vehicle has an oil percentage calculator, the vehicle will tell you when it needs an oil change.
 If not, follow these steps below.
-Your vehicle should be cold (so you don’t burn your precious fingerprints!), however, some manufacturers recommend a warm engine so check your manufacturer guidelines too.
+Your vehicle should be cold, however, some manufacturers recommend a warm engine so check your manufacturer guidelines too.
 Make sure the vehicle is parked on flat ground.

-5. Pull the stick out and you will now have your reading,
+5. Pull the dipstick out again, and now you will have your reading.

 7. If your level is near the end of the stick below the first mark, this means it is LOW!

 If the engine oil levels are low, top up your oil or take your vehicle into your preferred automotive service shop.

 How to top up your oil if it’s low

 First, find your owners’ manual and purchase the correct oil for your vehicle and the temperatures of your climate.
 If you do not have your owners manual handy, a quick search online should bring one up.